Speed of coronavirus deaths shocks doctors as New York toll hits new high

 Cuomo said the death count would continue at the current level or increase in the coming days as critically ill patients, who have been hospitalized for more than a week and on ventilator machines to assist in breathing, die.

+U.S. deaths due to coronavirus topped 14,600 on Wednesday, the second-highest reported number in the world behind Italy, according to a Reuters tally.
+New York has accounted for nearly half of them.

+Officials have warned Americans to expect alarming numbers of coronavirus deaths this week, even as an influential university model on Wednesday scaled back its projected U.S. pandemic death toll by 26% to 60,000.

-Healthcare workers on the front lines of the war against COVID-19 told Reuters they have treated patients while experiencing symptoms of the novel coronavirus but couldn’t get tested.
+But that comes as cold comfort to some healthcare workers on the front lines of the war against COVID-19, who told Reuters they have treated patients while experiencing symptoms of the novel coronavirus but couldn’t get tested.

 In Michigan, one of the few hospital systems conducting widespread staff testing found more than 700 workers were infected with the coronavirus - more than a quarter of those tested.